-- Projects located in Unincorporated Los Angeles County, or an LACDA participating jurisdiction under the Section 8 program that are applying for rental assistance through this NOFA will receive full points. - Points will be awarded based on rental assistance committed to the project at the time of NOFA application.
+- Projects located in Unincorporated Los Angeles County, or an LACDA participating jurisdiction under the Section 8 program that are applying for rental assistance through this NOFA will receive full points. - Three (3) points will be awarded for every five percent (5%) of Special Needs units with committed rental subsidy, up to a maximum of 30 points.
+Points will be awarded based on rental assistance committed to the project at the time of NOFA application.
 Rental assistance will be considered committed if a commitment letter from the agency's Executive Director or other decision-making authority is included with the NOFA application.